 Indicating that the redirect is temporary works to prevent any loss in page rank for the original page.

-If search engines see the test content and the original content, it can cause confusion — and this can result in lower rank.
+If search engines see the test content and the original content, it can cause confusion — resulting in lower rank.
 The longer a test runs, the bigger the issue this can become.

 Some tests result in cloning content and changing it slightly for the test.